-Belluz said she hopes to develop a weekday German immersion preschool and get it accredited, so students can get high school credit for DSC work, while maintaining the school’s original vision.
+Belluz said she hopes to obtain accreditation, so students can get high school credit for DSC work, while maintaining the school’s original vision.

 “My goal is not to teach them only the language, but to open their minds to other cultures and other ways of thinking, and to respect other cultures,” Belluz said.